SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/configure-web-part-icon.md

 <br/>

-Base64 encoding works both for bitmap images such as PNG as well as vector SVG images.
+Base64 encoding works for both bitmap images, such as PNG, as well as vector SVG images.
 The big benefit of using base64-encoded images is that you don't need to deploy the web part icon image separately.

 ![Base64-encoded image displayed as web part icon in the toolbox](../../../images/webparticon_toolbox_base64.png)